jlastro/jlastro.github.io_old/_pages/about.md

 I study supermassive black holes (SMBHs) and galaxies across the cosmic time with a focus on their infrared properties.

+Unravelling the mysteries of SMBHs and their relationship with galaxies is a major mission in extragalactic astronomy.
 How do SMBH influence galaxy formation and evolution?
 What are the mechanisms behind their growth and interactions with surrounding matter?
-Unravelling the mysteries of SMBHs and their relationship with galaxies is a major mission in extragalactic astronomy.
-However, the existence of large amount of dust greatly shapes the observed properties and makes the systems obscured.
-Right now, we even do not have a complete picture of the growing phase of SMBHs, also known as the active galactic nuclei (AGN) phenomenon.
+To address these questions, we need a complete census of the active galactic nuclei (AGN) and galaxies with the reasonable constraints on their properties.
+However, the existence of large amount of dust makes many systems obscured and greatly complicates the interpretations of the observed properties.

 Unlike many astronomers who have been annoyed by dust, I take advantage of its IR emission to search and characterize AGN and their host systems with the combination of various data and techniques across the electromagnetic spectrum.